 The current Coronavirus pandemic has presented us all with new challenges, including how we keep ourselves occupied throughout what could be a considerably long period.
 If you are one of those people who have always wished you had the time to learn to play the guitar or if you have a child who has shown interest in learning to play the guitar, I may have something for you to consider.

-Online 1:1 teaching using a webcam in conjunction with apps such as Skype have made the teaching of music more and more attractive and a perfect medium for anyone who wants to learn from the comfort of their own home.
+Online 1:1 teaching using a webcam in conjunction with apps such as Skype has made the teaching of music more and more attractive and a perfect medium for anyone who wants to learn from the comfort of their own home.
 It will never replace face-to-face tuition but there are many ways it can play an important part in enabling you to play the songs, riffs and magical musical passages that you've dreamed of playing on the guitar.

 To get the most out of online lessons, you will need: